microsoft/AcademicContent/Azure University Tour/WebAppHOL/README.md

 5. Find "// GetNeighborhoods();" within the **index.js** file and un-comment.

+**Note:** You'll be uncommenting and adding functions throughout the rest of this lab so be sure to take time to read and understand the code - what its intent is and why its expressed in this way.
+If you get stuck, ask a mentor!

 The 'GetCityData' and 'GetNeighborhoods' functions gather neighborhood data for the selected city and set pins on each neighborhood.
 Find "///// Get Neighborhood Data Here" within the **index.js** file and add these functions starting below that line.
-Note: You'll be uncommenting and adding functions throughout the rest of this lab so be sure to take time to read and understand the code - what its intent is and why its expressed in this way.
-If you get stuck, ask a mentor! :)

 6. Add the 'GetCityData' function using the code snippet below: